BetaThis is a new service – your feedback will help us to improve it.

 A student is included in the school/college figure if they have been flagged in the data as being included in the school/college ‘number on roll’.
 Even if the student is included in more than one school/college, they should only appear once in the LA total and once in the national total.

-The annual checking exercise allows schools and institutions to check the list of pupils that are being assigned to them.
-The school/institution has the opportunity to request amendments.
+The annual checking exercise usually allows schools and institutions to check the list of pupils that are being assigned to them; the school/institution then has the opportunity to request amendments.
 This may be to defer pupils who have not reached the end of key stage 4, add/remove pupils to/from their roll.
-As a result, the underlying cohort includes pupils who may have been removed from the cohort.
+As a result of the cancellation of this exercise, the underlying cohort includes pupils who might normally have been removed from the cohort.

 Key stage 4 cohort